zsarnett/ServerClientTicTacToe/README.md

 Which cell would you like to mark (row and column)?
 1 1
 ```

-The Client will ask `Which cell would you like to mark (row and column)?` and the appopriate input is two numbers with a space between them.
+The Client will ask `Which cell would you like to mark (row and column)?` and the appropriate input is two numbers with a space between them.
 No Spaces before or after.
 Ex. `1 1`

 The Server will then respond with a move and the board will be updated.